LIVE NIRVANA TOUR HISTORY: CHRONOLOGY OF NEWLY SURFACED NIRVANA RECORDINGS (2009 ONWARDS)

 LNTH

 New transfer made from a first generation VHS, replacing old unknown generation copies.
-Nice quality upgrade.
+Quite a big quality upgrade.
+[UPDATE: On 2012/12/01, a retransfer of higher quality has been shared, making this transfer redundant.]

 2009/03/28